-The Electrek reported Thursday that Musk held a company-wide call and said the Cybertruck should be ready for production in late 2022.delay was already a known fact, but CEO Elon Musk's latest reported comments add a few more details to the picture.
-Citing sources familiar with the meeting,
+The Tesla Cybertruck delay was already a known fact, but CEO Elon Musk's latest reported comments add a few more details to the picture.
+Citing sources familiar with the meeting, Electrek reported Thursday that Musk held a company-wide call and said the Cybertruck should be ready for production in late 2022.

-This follows commentsfrom Lars Moravy, the automaker's vice president of vehicle engineering, who basically did his best to tip-toe around a delay.
+This follows comments back in July from Lars Moravy, the automaker's vice president of vehicle engineering, who basically did his best to tip-toe around a delay.

 If the company plans for beta trucks later this year, that leaves nowhere near enough time to start actual production in late 2021.

 Tesla does not operate a public relations department to field requests for comment, so we'll take this production news with a grain of salt.
 However, it doesn't seem far-fetched in the slightest.
-Musk just this week confirmed another new vehicle, the Roadster, is also.
+Musk just this week confirmed another new vehicle, the Roadster, is also subject to further delay.
 The electric sports car was meant to begin production next year, but he said 2023 is the car's new target production date, citing production shortages.